Kentucky Derby Wagering Strategies

 Casting a wide trifecta net

-Here’s one I only ever do on big race days.
+Here’s one I usually only do on big race days.
 The final execution depends on how many horses I like to win and how many horses I think have a shot at being in the money but for the sake of example I’ll do two scenarios.

 $1 trifecta 1x2x17 = $38